uctrees/uctrees-www/background.md

 to the environment and to humans.
 Environmental benefits include air purification, flood prevention, slope stabilization, and increasing bio-diversity.
-Human benefits include jobs in forestry and agroforestry, improving public health, providing food (such as chestnuts), and providing a source of sustainable building materials.
+Human benefits include jobs in forestry and agroforestry, improving public health, providing food, and providing a source of sustainable building materials.
 For these reasons, reforestation has become a topic of great current interest, with the World Economic Forum announcing in January 2020 an initiative to plant [1 trillion trees](https://www.trilliontrees.org).
 Similarly, the [Plant for the Planet](https://www.plant-for-the-planet.org/en/home) initiative also aims to plant 1 trillion trees, with more than 13.5 billion planted so far.